The 13th Annual Music Technology Student Concert

-Listening Machines is an annual concert featuring music by students from the Georgia Tech Center for Music Technology.
-The theme this year is "interdependencies and large group collaboration".
-A variety of new musical instruments, ranging from DIY controllers and hi-tech MIDI controllers to vintage analog synths, are connected to one another to form a larger musical organism controlled by multiple musicians.
-The concert will take place April 22 at 7 p.m. in the Couch Building (Room 115) on Georgia Tech's campus.
+Listening Machines is an annual concert showcasing new music by masters students from the Georgia Tech Center for Music Technology.
+This year's work focuses on self-made robots and actuators.
+Featuring a snare drum playing robot painting musical artworks, a synthesizer controlled by a water wheel, a recorder playing robot and many other DIY musical controllers and robots.
+The concert will take place April 28th at 7 p.m. in West Village (Room 175) on Georgia Tech's campus.
 Admission is free, and we invite everyone to come listen and experience the future of music!

 (Don’t Fear) The Reaper (Sitar Cover)

 More cowbell!
 This classic rock song by Blue Oyster Cult is reimagined with Indian flare and unique robot technology.
 The melody is played on sitar, accompanied by a band of robotic instruments and, of course, the MC (More Cowbell) Machine.
 Complete with a section of both human and machine improvisation, this cover is unlike anything done before.

 Robot Peludo features a recorder playing robot complete with head and body movements.
 It will be accompanied by Shimon the robotic marimba player and humans on alto recorder, tenor recorder and bass clarinet.
 The composition focuses on ensemble interplay using interwoven melodies and improvisation, between human and robot.